Recent changes in BlueXP

 Sustainability dashboard

 Sustainability is now supported on E-Series and StorageGRID systems.
 You can view a list of recommended actions and environmental indicators that display projections for power, direct carbon usage, and heat from the Sustainability dashboard for these systems.
-To learn more, refer to Sustainability dashboard overview.
+To learn more, see Sustainability dashboard overview.

 28 March 2024